Azure/azure-powershell/src/NetAppFiles/NetAppFiles/help/Resume-AzNetAppFilesReplication.md

 ```

 ### -PoolName
-The name of the ANF pool
+The name of the ANF pool of the replication volume

 ```yaml
 Type: System.String